-Treat the back roads the same as a highway: stay to the right around ALL turns.
+Treat the back roads the same as a highway: stay to the right around ALL blind turns.
 Always assume someone is coming at you on blind turns.
 You never know when a log truck, other riders, etc., will be coming the other way.
 Don't end up being a hood ornament for a Kenworth logtruck.
 Don't lose your scorecard.
 Two-day riders will use the same one for both days.
 Don't ride on the banks of roads!
 At least not where non-motorcyclists can see the tracks.
 It's fun, but looks ugly.
 Enough lecturing - you're gonna love this ride!
 Be sure to check out the NWT&T website for last-minute info.

-Festivities: We plan on having a short, fun, Friday-night puttsy up into the mountains and back, if you're interested.
+Festivities: We plan on having a short, fun, Friday-night puttsy up into the mountains and back (beginning at dusk), if you're interested.
 Cut-off time for Saturday's ride is 6pm.
 At this point, we will hand out a few prizes for the Saturday-only riders.
+We will have some fun offerings Saturday evening.
 Cut-off time for Sunday is 4pm.
 After that, we will hand out a few prizes for the Sunday-only riders and then commence to the big prizes for the 2-day riders and the big \$300 cash prize.
-On another note, just a few miles away in Sandy, OR, they are having the Sandy Mountain Festival, should it pique your interest afterwards.
-Plus, our licensed massage therapist, Ilse, will once again offer a soothing massage after a long day's ride for a modest fee.
-Also, don't forget that ISDE USA Team Mgr.
-Gunny Claypoole will have Team USA apparel for sale to support our team in the world ISDE!

-Final requirement: Having fun - plan on it!
+Final requirement: Bring a smile and have fun - we will, so plan on it! ride on and see ya there!

-ride on and see ya there!
-Tom Niemela and the gang of NW Tour & Trail
+-Tom Niemela and the notorious gang of NW Tour & Trail